JJOL/ml_class/evidence_plan.md

 Concepts Remaining:
 - Learning Rate
 - Classification
+- Activation Funct  2.a) in NeuralNetwork we use the def sigmoid(x) implementatino as actfun
-- 1 hot encoding
+- 1 hot encoding    2.c) in data_utils generated for titanic problem.
+Function 1hot-encoding
 - batch             2.a) in MiniGD uses batches to proceed
 - kernel
 - networks          2.a) has a complete structure of a nn of 'n' layers each with 'm' parameters
 - learning          2.a) Learning Diagrams of Minimizing Error
 - train set         2.a) NeuralNet.train recieves both training set and validation set for testing
 - valid set         2.a) ^^
 - test  set
-- confusion mat
+- confusion mat     2.a)/2.c) Confunsion Matrix Generated after MiniBGD for Validation Data
 - variance
 - Accuracy 		    2.a) Accuracy for training and validation is calculated in MiniGD and BGD
 - cross-validation
 - linearity non lin